smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 ### Inspections as a part of the build

 If you ever used IDEA, you are familiar with its inspections suggesting improvements in the text editor.
 It's a big list of known and popular bugs, code smells, style suggestions and best practices for many languages.
 Right now there are more than 100 Kotlin inspections [bundled in](https://github.com/JetBrains/kotlin/tree/master/idea/src/org/jetbrains/kotlin/idea/inspections) Kotlin plugin for IntelliJ IDEA.
 Sometimes you wonder — why am I skipping all that pile of knowledge when it can be included in my build or pipeline and prevent so many problems?
-Well, there are a couple of ways to it
+There are a couple of ways to it

 First, IDEA comes with a built-in [command line inspection tool](https://www.jetbrains.com/help/idea/command-line-code-inspector.html).
 It requires installed IDEA instance, so if you want to go this way — my suggestion is to build a Docker image with installed IntelliJ IDEA in your pipeline and run your project inside this image.